Bernadette Morris is a performer whose craft is strongly rooted in tradition but has brought her own take to the Great Irish Songbook.

 The Answer’s Cormac Neeson, Donal Scullion, NI Soul Troop, Scottish singer- songwriter Bob McNeill, Country Music star Johnny Brady and Nashville’s Allen McKendree Palmer.

-Having drawn praise from no less an authority than Paul Brady, Colum Sands and John Spillane for her debut album – this EP is sure to garner similar recognition.
 Morris has gathered together a group of accomplished musicians on this EP including guitarist Niall McCrickard, Briste’s Emma Robinson on flute and whistles, Rohan Young on bodhrán, Niall Hanna on harmonies and pianist Richard Hill from Arborist.
 Morris also plays violin on the EP.
+She is currently working on a 3rd collection of songs including co writes with Eleanor McEvoy and Arborist’s Mark McCambridge.